gabimoncha/cursor-rules-cli/cli/src/templates/repomix-instructions/instruction-project-structure.md

 This file contains the entire codebase of library.
-Generate a comprehensive PROJECT_OVERVIEW.md of the project, including its main purpose, key features, directory structure and overall architecture.
-Use directory_structure from this file, to create a formatted tree structure of the project, with a short description for each folder.
+Create or edit the current `.cursor/rules/project-structure.mdc` rules, to include the project's main purpose, key features, directory structure and overall architecture.
+Use `directory_structure` from this file, to create a formatted tree structure of the project, with a short description for each folder.

 Example PROJECT_STRUCTURE.md output: